ncatlab/nlab-content/pages/9/5/7/1/1759/content.md

 * [[Zoran Škoda]]: I actually do not think that Toby's correction to [[essential image]] is correct.
 I mean that essential image is removing evil from image.
 No, [[image]] SUBcategory is just a specific and unique internal (subcategory in narrow sense) CHOICE of the (external) image of the functor within Cat as a category.
 Essential image subcategory is just a specific and unique choice of the bicategorical image of the functor considered as a 2-functor within Cat as a bicategory.
 The same with higher version.
 The homotopy image which Urs looks is just about image in external sense and not about the internal choice of which subset of k-cells for every k is chosen.
 Making a replete choice of subcategory is like taking a maximal atlas of a manifold to remove nonuniquness in the class of all atlases - so in a sense it is a maximal choice with respect to the target; the usual image of a functor is more calculated with respect to the domain of the functor.
 In bicategory Cat the two are equivalent; in category Cat they are not isomorphic.

   * [[Urs Schreiber]]: I am not sure I know what you mean by external vs internal.
-But I supppose one point you are making is that an _essential image_ is/should be defined only up to the relevant notion of equivalence.
+But I suppose one point you are making is that an _essential image_ is/should be defined only up to the relevant notion of equivalence.
 Do you mean by "external" a characterization of essential image by a universal property, whereas by "internal" you mean a concrete representative of that (unique only up to equivalence)?

     Do we agree on what the "external" definition should be?
 Is it the one I suggested it should be?
 In that case we might reorganize the entry by startiing it with the abstract nonsense definition and then taking the replete version as one concrete realization in Cat.